MartiiDev/PlaceGuessr/README.md

 You can add it to your favorites to access it quicker.

 # Known problems
+- The script has few chances to run correctly on Android, it is better to run it using a computer.
 - If Google Maps changes its interface, the game may not work anymore
 - The mouse cursor glitches really often
 	- *Due to `window.history.replaceState()`, if you know an alternative to add parameter to URL without refreshing, please let me know.*